rhondene/Codon-Usage-in-Python/README.md

 codon-usage-gui
 ```
 A web page will automatically open in your browser!
-If not, just click on the `Local URL: http://localhost:xxx` to surface the web page
+If not, just click (`Cmd+Click` or `Ctrl+Click`) on the `Local URL: http://localhost:xxx` to surface the web page

 <img width="401" height="89" alt="image" src="https://github.com/user-attachments/assets/2ea223eb-3200-4d13-a8cf-ed7a9dc9adf3" />

 <img width="1374" height="742" alt="image" src="https://github.com/user-attachments/assets/e4b2c792-468c-43b7-be75-ad8990c49024" />

-# ------How to Use Stand-alone Command-line Tool ------
+# --- Using Command-line Versions of Tools ---

-Here, you will use a single line of command  to run the executable binary file <b>(.pyz)</b> via the shell terminal .
+To use these tools, just copy the executable binary files <b>(.pyz)</b> into your project folder with and then run the commands via a terminal.
+Below describes how to run each tool

 ### Compute_RSCU_gene :
 - Computes relative synonymous codon usage of each 59 degenerate codons per each coding sequence (CDS) according to Sharp and Li, 1986 PMCID: PMC340524
 - `Input`:  FASTA file of N coding sequences (CDS)
 - `Output`: comma-separated table (csv) of the relative synonymous codon usage for each transcript: i.e. a matrix of N transcripts x 59 RSCU values
   ******************************************************************************************************
-<b>How to Use</b> :
+<b> 📝 How to Use</b> :

 1. Copy the `Compute_RSCU_gene.pyz` binary from the `Codon-Usage-in-Python/Compute_RSCU_gene` folder into your project folder containing the input FASTA file.
 2. Open a terminal window (bash, gitbash, powershell, etc) in the same working folder.</li>